j1ayiii/j1ayiii/README.md

 ### Hi, I am Jia Yi! 👋

-🌱 Currently learning SQL and PowerBI
+🌱 Currently learning SQL and PowerBI/
 ✨ Currently studying Data Science and Analytics with a 2nd major in Economics

 <!--